ossef/MDP_Battery/README.md

 ##  Contributors & Copyright

 - [Youssef AIT EL MAHJOUB](https://github.com/ossef)
 - This code is open source.
-However, one can cite the original documents [1] or [2, 3].
+The original documents [1, 2, 3].

 [1] "Performance and energy efficiency analysis in NGREEN optical network", Youssef AIT EL MAHJOUB, Hind CASTEL-TALEB and Jean-Michel FOURNEAU".
 In, 14th International Conference on Wireless and Mobile Computing, Networking and Communications, WiMob, 2018.